isglobal-brge/short_course_omic_R/README.md

 The course include three tutorials that can be found here:

 - [Dealing with omic data in Bioconductor]
+- [Genetic association studies]
-- [Dealing with omic data in Bioconductor]
+- [Transcriptomic and Epigenomic data analyses]
+- [Enrichment analysis]

 # Prerequisites